markkurossi/mpc/README.md

 | stringN | N    	  | no     |

 The unsized `uint` and `int` types can be used as function arguments and return values.
-Their are resolved during compilation time.
+Their sizes are resolved during compilation time.
 The only exception is the `main` function.
 Its arguments must use fixed type sizes.
 The following example shows a `MinMax` function that returns the minimum and maximum arguments.
 This function works for all argument sizes.

 ```go
 func MinMax(a, b int) (int, int) {